 At HeadShots Inc, we strive to create a fun & stress-free environment for every client.
 At our studio, we play upbeat music and constantly get feedback from the client so that we can work towards an amazing headshot that you’ll be proud to show online.
 We’ve mastered one service that we do exceptionally well.

 How Much Do Startup Headshots Cost?

-Startup headshots cost between $35 and $500 (per person) depending on geography, package, and provider.
-The bottom end of this range is going to produce some truly terrible photos.
+Startup headshots cost between $65 and $1500 depending on geography, package, and provider.
+The bottom end of that range is going to produce some truly terrible photos.

 When considering pricing, remember to look at a) licensing (who owns the photos) and b) retouching fees.

 In terms of licensing, photographers typically only give you ownership for photos that you “buy” from them.
 This fee is separate from your “session fee,” which just covers the time spent inside their studio.
 If you want to use your photos on a press release, advertisement, magazine, or somewhere else, you may have to pay additional licensing fees.

 For retouching, many photographers charge between $50 and $150 per photo.
 Calculate those fees into your total session cost.

 For reference, HeadShots Inc team sessions cost between $100 and $400 per person, and you get full copyright ownership (no need to license the photo from us) to one edited photo of your choice – additional are $95 each.
 Visit our headshot pricing page to learn more about options.

 Find the perfect headshot package for your goals and budget below.

 See pricing for individuals and small groups of up to four people.
 Packages range from $195 to $445 per person based on session length and location.